microsoft/MSLab/Scenarios/Windows Admin Center Deployments/readme.md

 Start-Process msiexec.exe -Wait -ArgumentList "/i $env:USERPROFILE\Downloads\WindowsAdminCenter.msi /qn /L*v log.txt REGISTRY_REDIRECT_PORT_80=1 SME_PORT=443 SME_THUMBPRINT=$($cert.Certificate.Thumbprint) SSL_CERTIFICATE_OPTION=installed"

 ```

 ### Run Windows Admin Center

 Based on which mode you've installed proceed with respective section.

-> **Note:** Only Edge and Chrome browsers are officialy supported to work with Windows Admin Center.
+> **Note:** Only Edge and Chrome browsers are officially supported to work with Windows Admin Center.

 #### If Desktop mode

 When installed on Windows 10 to start Windows Admin Center we need to manually execute the application.
 The application will then start as background process with its icon in system tray.
 When executed it should automatically open the default web browser and navigate to WAC homepage https://management.corp.contoso.com.

 ```PowerShell
 # Open Windows Admin Center
 Start-Process "C:\Program Files\Windows Admin Center\SmeDesktop.exe"

 ```

 #### If Gateway mode
 After the installation on `WacGateway` Windows Admin Center's network service is started automatically.
 In order to access it you need to just open the web browser from the `Management` virtual machine, navigate to http://wacgateway.corp.contoso.com/ and you can log in to the Windows Admin Center.

 ## High Availability installation
 In order to install Windows Admin Center in high availability mode Failover Cluster is required.
 In this Lab we show how to install Failover cluster in two ways:
   1. SAN based cluster that simulates traditional architecture with shared SAN storage between each cluster node.
   2. Storage Spaces Direct cluster that simulates hyper-converged architecture and can be also deployed in Azure.

 Log in to the `DC` virtual machine and run following PowerShell commands from there.